top of page

 about.

-STACY GOLDATE is an award-winning editor, producer, and director who began her career in radio journalism, helped develop film workshops for LGBTQ+ youth, was a programmer for film festivals, DJ'd a college radio show, taught tennis in a free program for youth, and waited tables for 14 years.
-She made her first documentary, LUCY BARKS! in 1996, chronicling the all-ages punk rock scene in Nashville.
-She then got her MFA from SAIC where she created experimental shorts, a temporary installation for Chicago’s Museum of Contemporary Arts, and a queer sci-fi film, DOMINATRIX WAITRIX (2004), which premiered at BFI Flare-London’s LGBTQ+ Film Fest.
+STACY GOLDATE, ACE, is an award-winning editor, producer, and director who began her career in radio journalism, developed LGBTQ+ film workshops, programmed for film festivals, DJ'd a college radio show, taught tennis, and waited tables.
+She made her first documentary, LUCY BARKS! in 1996, chronicling an indie punk record shop in Nashville.
+She then got her MFA from The School of the Art Institute of Chicago where she made experimental shorts, co-directed an installation for Chicago’s Museum of Contemporary Art, assistant directed Juame Plensa's now-iconic Crown Fountain in Millennium Park, and produced, directed, and edited the queer sci-fi musical, DOMINATRIX WAITRIX (2004), which premiered at BFI Flare-London and screened world-wide.

-Based in Los Angeles since 2005, Goldate has edited more than 50 non-fiction projects, including acclaimed series for CNN (THE NINETIES, THE 2000S, 1968) executive produced by Tom Hanks, Gary Goetzman and Mark Herzog; The Emmy-winning OUT OF IRAQ directed by Chris McKim and Eva Orner; Ashley York’s and Sally Rubin’s multi award-winning HILBILLY (Hulu); The GLAAD Media Award-winning and Peabody-nominated DISCLOSURE (Netflix) directed/produced by Sam Feder, produced by Amy Scholder, and executive produced by Laverne Cox for which Goldate received an IDA editing award nomination; and MAMA HAS A MUSTACHE, a festival-favorite animated short directed/produced by Sally Rubin for which Goldate won Best Editing at Dunedin International Film Festival.
-She recently edited a doc series for Paramount+ and Funmeter about Lollapalooza that premiered Opening Night at the 2024 Sundance Film Festival.
+Based in Los Angeles, Goldate has edited music videos, scripted shorts, and 50+ non-fiction projects in a variety of genres from music and pop culture to sports, true crime, and sociopolitical topics.
+Her editing credits include CNN acclaimed series (THE NINETIES, THE 2000S, 1968) executive produced by Tom Hanks; The Emmy-winning OUT OF IRAQ directed by Chris McKim and Eva Orner; Ashley York’s and Sally Rubin’s multi award-winning HILBILLY (Hulu); The GLAAD Media Award-winning and Peabody-nominated DISCLOSURE (Netflix) directed/produced by Sam Feder, produced by Amy Scholder, and executive produced by Laverne Cox for which Goldate received an IDA editing award nomination; and director Amy Berg's award-winning IT'S NEVER OVER, JEFF BUCKLEY (HBO), which premiered at Sundance 2025 and screened theatrically world-wide with a successful box office and for which Goldate and co-editor Brian A. Kates received an ACE Eddie nomination for Best Edited Documentary.

 RESUME